Tags

 unaffected and outputs normally.

-can be helpful for managing tutorial code
+state can be helpful for managing tutorial code

-with multiple steps, such as a "start" state that only contains // TODO
+with multiple steps, such as a "start" state that only contains // TODO and a

 "final" state that contains completed implementation code.

-operates on ranges of content, it is only available as
+Because state operates on ranges of content, it is only available as

 a block tag.
-You must pass state
+You must pass state at least one identifier, which determines

 the name of the state or states that the block belongs to.
 You can pass